 Fellow Since 2000

-This profile was prepared when Juan Padilla was elected to the Ashoka Fellowship in 2000.
+This description of Juan Padilla's work was prepared when Juan Padilla was elected to the Ashoka Fellowship in 2000.

 An economist by training, Juan Padilla is introducing bank loans as a tool to help civil society organizations access financial resources that will enable them to improve the efficiency and impact of their work.